Find Grad Schools

 9 Yearly Graduations

-Claremont Graduate University is the 5th most popular school in the nation for students seeking a doctor's degree in area, ethnic, culture, and gender studies.
+Claremont Graduate University is the 5th most popular school in the nation for students seeking a doctor's degree in area, ethnic, culture, & gender studies.
 Roughly 1,900 attend the school each year.
-The area, ethnic, culture, and gender studies program at Claremont Graduate University awarded 9 doctor's degrees during the 2020-2021 school year.
-Of these students, 89% were women and 22% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 9 people received their doctor's degree in area, ethnic, culture, & gender studies from Claremont Graduate University.

 #5